Last Updated on December 2, 2024

 Such a decision can be as major as selecting which university to attend, or even something as trivial as deciding which item to select on a takeout menu.

-When it comes to making decisions like these, the procedure most people follow is to first analyze the relevant data, weigh different options given the data they have just analyzed, then finally make a decision.
-However, it’s not unheard of for people to be overwhelmed with their vast array of choices and end up making a poor decision or make no decision at all.
+When it comes to making decisions like these, the procedure most people follow is to first analyze the relevant data, weigh different options given the data they have just analyzed, and then finally make a decision.
+However, it’s not unheard of for people to be overwhelmed with their vast array of choices and end up making a poor decision or no decision at all.

 What is “Analysis Paralysis”?